tkoar/python-object-oriented-cash-register/README.md

 Finally, we are missing one piece of functionality.
 What if we added something to our cart that we would like to remove?
 Let's define a method that, given a name, removes the first item from our cart with that name, updates the cash registers total, and finally returns the new total.

 ## Summary
-In this lab, we practiced using instance methods to mimic the functionality of a shopping cart.
+In this lab, we practiced using instance methods to mimic the functionality of a shopping cart as well as defined methods that give us the mean and median prices of all the items in our cart.